jfut/ganeti-rpm/doc/update-rhel-2.15-to-2.16.md

 ```
 # --new-cluster-certificate option includes --new-node-certificates option.
 gnt-cluster renew-crypto --new-cluster-certificate

+# check new certificates
+openssl x509 -in /var/lib/ganeti/server.pem -noout -text
+openssl x509 -in /var/lib/ganeti/client.pem -noout -text
 ```

-On setups using RAPI and/or SPICE with Ganeti-generated certificates, --new-rapi-certificate and --new-spice-certificate should be appended to the command above.
+On setups using RAPI and/or SPICE with Ganeti-generated certificates, it should also re-generate them using the following command:

 ```
-gnt-cluster renew-crypto --new-cluster-certificate --new-rapi-certificate --new-spice-certificate
+gnt-cluster renew-crypto --new-rapi-certificate --new-spice-certificate
 ```